-

 The Last Duel

 Read more: The Last DuelRegardless of Sir Ridley Scott’s iconic eye, a star-studded cast does not an epic make.
-Casting both Matt Damon and Ben Affleck (also the two of the three screenwriters), was way too meta not to distract from the gravity of the tale.
-Marguerite de Carrouges’s was a story well worth to be told on its…
+Casting both Damon and Affleck (the two of the three screenwriters), was way too meta not to distract from the gravity of the tale.
+Marguerite de Carrouges’s was a story well worth to be told on its own — It…

 -